pymc-devs/pymc/sphinxdoc/source/modelbuilding.rst

 The Potential class
 ===================

-The joint density corresponding to model (:ref:`disastermodel`) can be written as follows:
+The joint density corresponding to model (:eq:`disastermodel`) can be written as follows:

 .. math::